zaurbbb/99-names-of-Allah/README.md

 - Responsive web design for all devices.
 - Internationalization.
 Support for Kazakh, Arabic and Turkish languages.

+## Tech Stack:

+- Viewing names, their meanings and the benefits of dhikr.
+- Passing tests on knowledge of the meanings of names.
+- Searching names and sharing a link to a name.
+- Ability to save names to bookmarks.
+- Responsive web design for all devices.
+- Internationalization.
+Support for Kazakh, Arabic and Turkish languages.

 ## Getting Started

 It's mandatory to install [NodeJS](https://nodejs.org/en/download/).
 After open the command line.